learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

     return tp/float(tp+fn)
 ```

-## 5. Write a function to calculate the accuracy.
+## 5. Write a function to calculate the accuracy

 ```python